sanfx/slideShow/README.md

 from terminal go to directory containig images you want to slideshow or view in imagegallery and launch the python -o slideShow.py

-The slideshow autostarts:
+The slideshow autostarts (Keyboard Shortcuts):
-Press:
-Spacebar to toggle pause/play
+* Spacebar to toggle pause/play

-Left key to see previous image
+* Left key to see previous image

-Right key to see next image
+* Right key to see next image

-Down key to open image gallery
+* Down key to open image gallery

-Up key to open slideshow back
+* Up key to open slideshow back

-Escape to exit
+* Escape to exit

 TODO:
 ====